scarletbright/avalanche-docs/docs/v1.0/en/api/evm.md

 * `personal_`

 You can interact with these services the same exact way you'd interact with Geth.
-See [Geth's RPC Documentation](https://github.com/ethereum/wiki/wiki/JSON-RPC) for a full description of this API.
+See the [Ethereum Wiki's JSON-RPC Documentation](https://eth.wiki/json-rpc/API) and [Geth's JSON-RPC Documentation](https://geth.ethereum.org/docs/rpc/server) for a full description of this API.

 ## JSON-RPC Endpoints